hootnot/oanda-api-v20/README.rst

     'granularity': 'H4'}

-As you see, it processed three *InstrumentsCandles* requests.
+The output shows it processed three *InstrumentsCandles* requests.
 The data can be found in */tmp/EUR_USD.H4.out*:

 .. code-block:: shell